This is the healthiest food according to AI

 a versatile food

-One reason why spinach has emerged as the healthiest food according to artificial intelligence goes beyond its properties Versatility and ease Inclusion in daily diet. can be consumed Raw added to salads Smoothies, cooked boiled, fried or also included in dishes such as Lasagna and Soup,
+One reason why spinach comes out as the healthiest food according to artificial intelligence goes beyond its properties Versatility and ease Inclusion in daily diet. can be consumed Raw added to salads Smoothies, cooked boiled, fried or also included in dishes such as Lasagna and Soup,

 -